carla-simulator/carla/Docs/python_api.md

     - **Note:** <font color="#8E8E8E">_This function calls the simulator.
 _</font>
 - <a name="carla.TrafficLight.get_elapsed_time"></a>**<font color="#7fb800">get_elapsed_time</font>**(<font color="#00a6ed">**self**</font>)
 The client returns the time in seconds since current light state started according to last tick.
+The method does not call the simulator.
     - **Return:** _float_
 - <a name="carla.TrafficLight.get_state"></a>**<font color="#7fb800">get_state</font>**(<font color="#00a6ed">**self**</font>)
 The client returns the state of the traffic light according to last tick.
+The method does not call the simulator.
     - **Return:** _[carla.TrafficLightState](#carla.TrafficLightState)_
 - <a name="carla.TrafficLight.get_green_time"></a>**<font color="#7fb800">get_green_time</font>**(<font color="#00a6ed">**self**</font>)
-The client returns the time set for the green light to be active according to last tick.
+The client returns the seconds set for the traffic light to be green according to last tick.
+The method does not call the simulator.
     - **Return:** _float_
 - <a name="carla.TrafficLight.get_red_time"></a>**<font color="#7fb800">get_red_time</font>**(<font color="#00a6ed">**self**</font>)
-The client returns the time set for the red light to be active according to last tick.
+The client returns the seconds set for the traffic light to be red according to last tick.
+The method does not call the simulator.
     - **Return:** _float_
 - <a name="carla.TrafficLight.get_yellow_time"></a>**<font color="#7fb800">get_yellow_time</font>**(<font color="#00a6ed">**self**</font>)
-The client returns the time set for the yellow light to be active according to last tick.
+The client returns the the seconds set for the traffic light to be yellow according to last tick.
+The method does not call the simulator.
     - **Return:** _float_
 - <a name="carla.TrafficLight.set_state"></a>**<font color="#7fb800">set_state</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**state**</font>)
 Sets a given state to a traffic light actor.